 Welcome to our starter guide for WordPress developers!
 Whether you work as a freelancer or as part of a media agency.
-In this article, we will cover a variety of topics related to WordPress development along with some of the resources and tools available.
+In this article, we will cover a variety of topics related to the WordPress development process along with some of the resources and tools available.

 If you are a Pressidium client, you can immediately begin using the tools that we have built around our platform, so that you can enjoy the benefits of a high level of integration.
-We’ll talk about what these tools as well.
+We’ll talk about what these tools are as well.
 Please remember that this is a live document and should be treated as such.

 First and foremost our goal is for this document to be useful for your practice as a WordPress developer, and secondly to show you a couple of cool things we’ve built just for you.

 In web development, whether you work on a new product or have taken up some client work, the process of going from idea to deployment consists of 4 stages.
 Though these stages are discrete, they overlap significantly and they are not linear.
 We will discuss this further on in the text:

 - Brainstorming and requirements elicitation.

 The process of free-associative brainstorming is used in WordPress development when you want to start building a product, or a project and you are in need of ideas.
 Requirements gathering, however, occurs when you are tasked with building a project for a client or concluding to an idea after a brainstorming session.
 You can still set up brainstorming sessions afterwards in order to solve particular problems, but those sessions will be more constrained.